How to Delete Files on Mac? – Permanently Delete Trash!

 How is SSD-based Mac Different from HDD-based Mac?

-SSDs are considered more durable efficient, and less energy is consuming than traditional HDDs.
+SSDs are considered more durable and efficient, and less energy is consumed than traditional HDDs.
 How SSD functions are distinct as here, Mac’s internal drive draws upon TRIM command.
 Unlike the conventional hard drives that frequently cause system slowdowns, SSD uses TRIM to let the system eliminate redundant data blocks.
 The latter does this when you remove the files using the option ‘Empty Trash’ or shortcuts like ‘Command + Opt + Backspace’ or ‘Command + Del.’
 With this technique, the process of data accessibility is speeded up alongside making the data retrieval infeasible in the system.

 How do you permanently delete trash on a Mac?